lloydrichards/proj_effect-boxes/README.md

-# Effect Box
+# Effect Boxes

 A functional layout system for terminal applications built with Effect.js.
 Create TUIs with composable boxes, ANSI styling, and reactive components.

-## What is Effect Box?
+## What is Effect Boxes?

-Effect Box is a TypeScript port of Haskell's `Text.PrettyPrint.Boxes` library, providing a flex-style layout system for terminal applications within the Effect ecosystem.
+Effect Boxes is a TypeScript port of Haskell's `Text.PrettyPrint.Boxes` library, providing a flex-style layout system for terminal applications within the Effect ecosystem.
 Think of it as a CSS flexbox system, but built specifically for functional composition of elements in terminal UIs, ASCII art, and structured